|Building on a Legacy of Excellence|

 Through the Agriculture and Natural Resources Department, Santa Rosa Junior College offers an outstanding Animal Science Program.
 Students develop the skills and knowledge that will help them gain a strong, competitive position in careers related to animal selection, health, nutrition, reproduction, processing, and sale of livestock.

 As one of the nation's top two-year colleges and one of the largest community colleges in California, SRJC’s Agriculture and Natural Resources Department provides relevant, high quality, hands-on instruction and career training for students interested in beef, dairy, poultry, swine, sheep, horse industries, and even exotic zoo and companion animals.

 Animal Science is a fascinating blend of applied and basic animal life sciences.
 SRJC’s beautiful 365-acre Shone Farm serves as an outdoor field laboratory and learning environment that includes a multitude of feeding, care, and restraint facilities for the meat animal program, and features herds of grass-fed cattle and sheep.
 The Warren G. Dutton Jr. Agricultural Pavilion houses an indoor and outdoor arena, horse paddocks, and corrals, joining the 100 acres of livestock pasture, 120 acres of forested land, 50 acres of multiuse land, 70 acres of vineyards, and market gardens that serve the Sustainable Agriculture Program.

-Students may earn a Certificate of Achievement in Animal Science by taking the core courses or earn an Associate in Science (A.S.) degree by adding transferable general education.
+Students may earn an Associate in Science (A.S.) in Animal Science by taking the core courses for the degree along with general education requirements to earn an A.S.
 For students who wish to pursue a bachelor's degree at a four-year university, SRJC's outstanding transfer program will help them successfully achieve their goal.